Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Depending on the geometry and level of detail, a node document can be tuned to be light-weight or heavy-weight.
 Clients decide which data to retrieve.
 A simple data visualization can be created using centroids with the details from the node, its parent, its children, and neighbors to help the client understand the overall distribution of the data.

-See [3D Node Index Document](docs/1.6/3DSNodeIndexDocument.cmn.md) for more details Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see [3DNodeIndexDocument](../docs/1.6/3DSNodeIndexDocument.cmn.md).

 _Note: Point cloud scene layer define indexed page nodes.
-See [page node](docs/2.0/nodepage.pcsl.md) for more details.
+For more details, see [page node](../docs/2.0/nodepage.pcsl.md).

 ### Class NodeReference

 A NodeReference is a pointer to another node.
 A node can reference the parent, a child or a neighbor.
 Node references contain a relative URL and metadata.
 The URL points to the node ID.
 The metadata is used to determine which nodes to load and helps maintain store consistency.

-See [node reference](docs/1.6/nodeReference.cmn.md) for more details Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see [node reference](../docs/1.6/nodeReference.cmn.md).

 ### Class Resource

 Resource objects are pointers to resources related to a node, like the feature data, geometry attributes, indices, textures and shared resources.

-See [resource](docs/1.6/resource.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see [resource](../docs/1.6/resource.cmn.md).

 ### Class Feature